w3c/ift-encoder/docs/experimental/closure_glyph_segmentation_complex_conditions.md

 Also from the closure analysis run by the segmenter we may have discovered some partial conditions for glyphs.
 These can be incorporated as a starting point into the complex condition analysis.

+More substantial performance improvements could be realized by using a dependency graph generated from the font.
+This could come in two forms:

-Furthermore we can reduce the amount of segments we need to test by checking which segments can interact in some way with the GSUB table.
-Segments that don't interact with GSUB can't by part of a conjunctive condition, so these can always be found via the standard closure analysis procedures.
-Then the search can be limited to just the set of segments which interact with GSUB and were not identified during regular closure analysis.
+1. Determine what segments interact with GSUB in some way and use that to scope the analysis.
+Segments that don't interact with GSUB can be discovered via regular closure analysis as they will only ever have disjunctive conditions.
+   After completing a scoped analysis, a final additional conditions check against all segments could be used to ensure we have actually arrived at a superset condition.
+This is more speculative and would need more research to validate the approach.

+2. Using a actual dependency graph, even if it's no fully accurate, to generate a set of initial activation conditions.
+Then as needed when additional conditions check fails, we could find any additional segments for the superset condition using this process.

 ## Integrating into the Segmentation Algorithm